-You will be among the first on the trail and have your choice of seat at the summit to watch the sun rise over Zion National Park.
+You will be among the first on the trail and have your choice of view at the summit to watch the sunrise over Zion National Park.

 How to Prepare for a Full Day of Hiking Angels Landing and The Narrows

 In order to hike Angels Landing and The Narrows in one day you must plan and prepare well.
 I always do trail research, pack my bag, and check the weather the night before a hike.

 You should always research the trail before starting any hike.
 I rely on AllTrails to provide accurate trail information and reliable reviews.
 Always check the difficulty rating, distance, and elevation gain before attempting any hike.